icse-tamil-translations/icse-tamil-translations.github.io/index.md

-hydino2085143Hydino# Derpitron and Vishard's English Translations
+# hydino2085143 and Vishard's English Translations

 ## Welcome to our site!

 This site hosts the English translations of two ICSE Class X Tamil Textbooks.
 Wow, that's a mouthful.
 Apologies for the wordy URL and name, we hope you'll find this site useful for your studies!
 To get started, just click "Texts" at the header.
 Feel free to use a screen reader or "reader mode" in your browser!

-\-Derpitron
+\-hydino2085143

 ---
 ## [Veerapandiya Kattabomman](texts/veerapandiya-kattabomman)